Constantinople – 431 AD

 Viviana became somber.
 Tears came to her eyes and began rolling down her cheek.
 “I know what you say is true.
 I have asked God to forgive me.
 And I feel at peace with him…I promise…I will not ever see that man again or any man, except my husband…I promise!”

 “Good!”
-Both sat silent for a few moments.
+Both sat silent with their own thoughts for a few moments.
 Then Rosemary continued.
 “Glad we spoke heart to heart today Viviana.
-Even more glad that you have turned away from sin and back to God.
+Happy that you have turned away from sin and back to God.
 I will keep your secret.
 And, I will let you decide whether to tell Andre, but it will not come from me.
 I promise.”

 Rosemary arose from the couch to walk back to her room.
 She smiled and patted Viviana’s shoulder.
 “Remember Jesus loves you.”